eaglesearcher/advent-of-code-2023/readme.md

 `file_io.new_day(#)` -> spawns a new day#.py file by copying the dayX.py template and updating the day#.

 `file_io.read_input(#)` -> grabs input files from `./input/`.
-If the file is not found, automatically attempts to pull and create the file `file_io.pull_data()`
+If the file is not found, automatically attempts to pull data from the AOC website and create the file `file_io.pull_data()`

 For automated pulling, update `AOC_YEAR` at the top of `file_io.py` for the current year.
 You also need to add a file named `cookie.txt` in the input directory, and copy/paste your cookie session info into it for AOC authentication.

+Finding cookies (in Firefox, for my future reference at least):
+F12 -> Debugger -> Storage -> Cookies -> http://adventofcode.com -> session -> copy value string into cookie.txt

 # Secret Sauce

-`algo_util.py` collects commonly reused algorithm components, but since it is in development throughout the course of the event, the latest is not guarenteed to work with earlier daily solutions (but I try).
+`algo_util.py` collects commonly reused algorithm components, but since it is in development throughout the course of the event, the latest is not guaranteed to work with earlier daily solutions (but I try).

 # Examples